Maximizing Coasting of 48 V Vehicles with Cold-Storage Evaporator 2018-37-0023

-In summer, if the air-conditioning runs with a mechanically driven compressor, the cabin inlet air temperature from the evaporator inevitably increases during each coasting event as the ICE turns off and cannot operate the compressor.
+In summer, if the A/C runs with a mechanical belt-driven compressor, the cabin inlet air temperature from the evaporator inevitably increases during each coasting event as the ICE turns off and cannot operate the compressor.
 If the evaporator temperature reaches a certain threshold at which the cabin comfort is noticeably affected, the ICE is re-cranked for resuming air-conditioning.
-This operation during vehicle deceleration and vehicle stop is inefficient as fuel is consumed solely for maintaining the air-conditioning and auxiliaries.
-Therefore, it is beneficial for fuel consumption if the evaporator maintains the set temperature for long time during coasting and the ICE is off.
+This operation during vehicle deceleration and vehicle standstill is inefficient as fuel is consumed solely for operating the A/C. Therefore, it is beneficial for fuel consumption if the evaporator maintains low temperature for long time during coasting with ICE off.
 One way to overcome this is to use an electrical compressor independently operated from the powertrain.
-However, this is a cost intensive solution, due to higher cost of electrical compressors and increased capacity of the 48V battery for maintaining the additional supply for the air-conditioning.
-A more cost effective solution is to use Phase-Change-Materials (PCM) with high thermal capacity and a specified melting temperature optimized for this purpose.
+However, this is a cost intensive solution, due to higher cost of electrical compressors and increased capacity of the 48 V battery required for the additional A/C supply.
+A more cost-effective solution is to use Phase-Change-Materials (PCM) with high thermal capacity and specified melting temperature optimized for this purpose.

 DENSO has developed an evaporator with modular concept to integrate PCM-filled tanks, referred to as cold-storage (CS-evaporator), which is specifically designed to maximize coasting duration of 48 V vehicles.
 Tests show that a fuel consumption reduction of around 5% is possible at 30 °C ambient temperature.